THE LORD'S EXAMPLE

 Greatness as per the world was in the minds James and John.
 In contrast, Jesus had greatness as per Himself in mind, and example.

 Kingdom life is not about lording over others Jesus said.
-If it's greatness that a Believer wants, there's only one kind that is acceptable to Him and He illustrated it on one particular occasion:
+If it's greatness a Believer wants, there's only one kind that is acceptable to God and He illustrated it on one particular occasion: